dotmesh-io/docs/hugo/content/references/api.md

 * Cluster: The majority of API calls are cluster-level calls.
 They operate on any or every node of the cluster.
 Once any one node processes the call, it will ensure that all of the nodes in the cluster are aware of the new state, if any.
 Thus, in general, an API command, including those performed by the `dm` CLI, may be sent to any one node.
 It then will be routed to all of the other nodes as needed, and the entire cluster of nodes will be aware.
 * Node: A subset of calls are node-specific, e.g. mounting a volume from a dot.
 Since a mount happens on a particular node, the API call needs to be sent to the server running on the actual node on which the volume is to be mounted.
 These calls rarely are made by clients.
 Instead, they are called by drivers for specific implementations, for example a Kubernetes `kubelet`, which calls the dotmesh driver to mount a specific volume from a specific dot on a specific node, which the `kubelet` already is aware.

-Each API call is prefaced with a section indicating if it applies to dotmesh hub, dotmesh local or both.
+Each API call is prefaced with a section indicating if it applies to dothub, dotmesh local or both.

 ## Protocol
 The dotmesh API uses [JSON-RPC](http://www.jsonrpc.org) v2 over HTTP when